Irutingab/Engage_Metrics/README.md

 - Excellent attendance and more study hours are common traits among top performers.
 - Actionable recommendations are generated, such as improving attendance, supporting study skills, and targeting comprehensive academic support for low-performing groups.

-## Customization

-You can extend the dashboard by:
-- Adding new visualizations in `visualizations.py`.
-- Modifying or adding analytics in `analytics.py`.
-- Changing data processing logic in `data_manager.py`.

 ## License

 This project is for educational and research purposes.